-Throughout the year, Rex also contributed about a quarter of a million dollars in flight sponsorships to worthy charitable and community projects across its network.
-These include key community events and charitable fundraisers in the regional towns such as the Moruya Jazz Festival, Chad Hancock Annual Race Day, Julia Creek Dirt and Dust Festival and various Relay for Life events around the region.
+Throughout the year, Rex contributed close to a quarter of a million dollars in sponsorships to worthy charitable and community projects across our network, giving back to the regional communities to the measure of our capabilities.
+Some of the causes we supported included the Hearing Life Charity for Breast Cancer Research, the Leukaemia Foundation, Chad Hancock Foundation Annual Race Day, Julia Creek Dirt and Dust Festival and various Relay for Life events around the region.

-In addition, more than \$25,000 in cash was also contributed to various worthy causes such as Country Hope and the Cancer Council's fundraisers such as Australia's Biggest Morning Tea.
+In addition, the management team and the staff continued to contribute directly to various worthy causes such as Country Hope and the Cancer Council's fundraisers such as Australia's Biggest Morning Tea.